mia-platform/documentation/docs/development_suite/webhooks-and-events/webhooks.md

 ![webhooks section](./img/console-events.png)

-From the `Events` category, click the `Webhooks` page and the `Add new` to create a new webhook subscription.
+From the `Events` category, click on the `Webhooks` section and then on `Add new` to create a new webhook subscription.

 ![add webhook](./img/add-new-webhook.png)